 You may have seen terms like two-factor authentication (2FA) in account settings for several applications.
 You may have even noticed an option for multi-factor authentication (MFA) and wondered what either of these security systems does or what the difference is between the two of them.

 Having two-factor and/or multi-factor authentication can greatly improve your online security.
-If you are unfamiliar with either of these security systems, here is everything you need to know about them and the differences that you should keep in mind when deciding which authentication to use for your accounts.
+If you are unfamiliar with either of these security systems, here is everything you need to know about them and the differences that you should keep in mind when deciding which authentication method to use for your accounts.

 Types of Authentication Factors | 2FA vs MFA